 The distinctiveness of Kia Hiang’s classic mooncakes is that they are low in sugar and thus not overtly sweet.
 They use peanut oil instead of lard, too.
 So, if the thought of consuming 1,000 calorie mooncakes worries you, go for the restaurant’s range of low sugar mooncakes.

 Not only are the mooncakes healthier, they still remain delicious.
 The crust is thin and light with a nice fragrance.
-Even for the double-yolk mooncakes that I normally shun, I find that the salted yolks are fresh and moist with just enough flavor.
+Even for the double-yolk mooncakes that I normally shun, I find that the salted yolks are fresh and moist with just enough flavour.
 I’m a convert!

 Mini: $25 (6 pieces), $36 (9 pieces)